chhuang-one/sqxclib/doc/SqStorage.md

 ## do migration

-Define a data structure 'User' for SQL table "users".
+Define a data structure 'User' for database table "users".

 ```c++
 // If you use C language, please use 'typedef' to give a struct type a new name.